reactivego/rx/README.md

 - is cancellable
 - is lazy (it doesn't do anything until you subscribe).

-This package uses `interface{}` for entry types, so an observable can emit a mix of differently typed entries.
+This package uses `interface{}` for value types, so an observable can emit a mix of differently typed values.
 To create an observable that emits three values of different types you could write the following little program.

 ```go